Midorilly/Formal-Methods/README.md

 ```
 By observing the code we understand that, for instance, the routine of Monday 24th starts on Monday 24th at 07:00:00, ```m24```, and ends on Tuesday 25th at 06:59:59, ```m25```.
 The same algorithm applies to the other days of the week.

 We apply this process on the grountruth dataset, too.
-Our groundtruth dataset has been obtained by merging [```kasterenC_groundtruth.csv```](https://github.com/aitoralmeida/c4a_activity_recognition/blob/master/experiments/kasterenC_dataset/kasterenC_groundtruth.csv) and [```test_kasterenC.csv.annotated```](https://github.com/aitoralmeida/c4a_activity_recognition/blob/master/experiments/kasterenC_dataset/test_kasterenC.csv.annotated) so that its dataframe has the same header of the final training dataframe; it can be found at can be found at ```dataset/groundtruth/groundtruth.csv```.
+Our groundtruth dataset has been obtained by merging [```kasterenC_groundtruth.csv```](https://github.com/aitoralmeida/c4a_activity_recognition/blob/master/experiments/kasterenC_dataset/kasterenC_groundtruth.csv) and [```test_kasterenC.csv.annotated```](https://github.com/aitoralmeida/c4a_activity_recognition/blob/master/experiments/kasterenC_dataset/test_kasterenC.csv.annotated) so that its dataframe has the same header of the final training dataframe; it can be found at ```dataset/groundtruth/groundtruth.csv```.

 To summarise:
 1. In ```split_kasteren.csv```, rows with field ```detected_activities``` containing more than one activity have been duplicated in order to split the activities one per row; this operation results in a new dataset, ```split_kasteren_activity.csv```;
 2. To obtain a groundtruth dataset consistent with the training set, ```kasterenC_groundtruth.csv``` and ```test_kasterenC.csv.annotated``` have been merged in ```groundtruth.csv```;
-3. From ```split_kasteren_activity.csv``` and ```groundtruth.csv``` we extract a daily routine for each day of the week, assuming that it starts at 7:00:00 on the day at issue and ends at 06:59:59 on the next day; the resulting datasets can be found at ```dataset/training``` and ```dataset/groundtruth```, respectively.
+3. From ```split_kasteren_activity.csv``` and ```groundtruth.csv``` we extract a daily routine for each day of the week separately, assuming that it starts at 7:00:00 on the day at issue and ends at 06:59:59 on the next day; the resulting datasets can be found at ```dataset/training``` and ```dataset/groundtruth```, respectively.

 ## Petri Nets Discovering
-Petri nets are a graphical representation of a system that models the flow of data, events, or resources between different components or entities.
+Petri Nets are a graphical representation of a system that models the flow of data, events, or resources between different components or entities.
-Since the goal of this case study is detecting the weekly routine of a subject, Petri nets play a fundamental role to achieve it.
-Specifically, we aim to obtain seven Petri nets, one for each day of the week.
+Since the goal of this case study is detecting the weekly routine of a subject, Petri Nets play a fundamental role to achieve it.
+Specifically, we aim to obtain seven Petri Nets, one for each day of the week.

 We can distinguish between two main phases:
-- training phase, during which we obtain the Petri nets, each based on the respective train dataset;
+- training phase, during which we obtain the Petri Nets, each based on the respective train dataset;
-- testing phase, during which we check the predictive performances of the previously obtained Petri nets.
+- testing phase, during which we check the predictive performances of the previously obtained Petri Nets.

-### Training Phase
+### Training phase
-The pre-processed data is used to train the Petri nets.
+The pre-processed data described earlier are used to train the Petri Nets.
 This involves using the alpha miner algorithm to learn the structure and parameters of the model based on the observed behavior of the system.

 Specifically, for each day of the week, the training  involves the following steps:
 - the training dataset referring to the specific day needs to be read into a pandas dataframe, parsing the 'timestamp' column as dates